Melbourne Community Stadium

 Home Kit: Claret and White

-Opposite on the other side of the pitch just beyond the perimeter is the back wall of the nearby Sports Centre.
-A small overhanging roof has been fitted to this back wall to provide some cover for a few rows of seats and terrace below.
-Both ends are unused for spectators as such, but the club have installed small blocks of temporary terrace on the area directly behind each goal.
+Opposite on the other side of the pitch just beyond the perimeter is the back wall of the nearby Sports & Athletics Centre.
+A small overhanging roof has been fitted to this back wall, which also has a large clock centrally positioned, to provide some cover for a few rows of seating below.
+There is also a small terraced area on this side towards the South end of the stadium, above which a small electronic scoreboard has been put in place.
+At both ends, the club have installed small temporary blocks of terrace in the area directly behind each goal.
 One of these terraces at the North End of the stadium, also has a cover.
-At least the supporters in these areas are located close to the game being played on the pitch.
+At least the supporters in these areas are located closer to the game being played on the pitch.
+Unusually the teams come onto the pitch from the South West corner beside the Main Stand.

 There is a Clubhouse bar inside the ground, which welcomes away fans.
 It shows BT and Sky Sports on a large screen and often has real ale.
 The Clubhouse also offer cooked breakfasts up until 1.30pm.
 The nearest pub is probably the Red Beret on Melbourne Avenue, but looks like your typical estate boozer.
 A better bet would be 'The Flyer' pub and restaurant, which is part of the Hungry Horse chain.
 It is situated over the back of the park which is located next to the stadium.
 Just ask directions to Morrisons and you can't go wrong as the pub is next door to the superstore.

 Graham White adds; 'If arriving by train then there are seven pubs in the immediate vicinity of the railway station, which is opposite the bus station, where you can get buses to the ground (see By Train below).
 They are the Ship, Royal Streamer, White Horse, Barista, Plough, Ale House, Railway Tavern.
 All serve real ale and are pretty decent pubs.
 The Barista and Ale House are both listed in the CAMRA Good Beer Guide.
-If you head on towards the city centre, there are loads more pubs including a a couple of Wetherspoons outlets; the Ivory Peg on New London Road and the Thomas Mildmay on French's Walk.
+If you head on towards the city centre, there are loads more pubs including a Wetherspoons outlet; the Ivory Peg on New London Road'.

 From the M11 Junction 7 or M25 Junction 28/A12 follow the A414 towards Chelmsford.
 On the outskirts of Chelmsford you will reach two roundabouts in quick succession.
 At the second roundabout where there is a Tenpin Bowling Alley and a Volkswagen Dealership located, take the first exit towards the Widford Industrial Area.
 Keep on this road for around a couple of miles where you reach a T-junction with the A1060 where you bear left and then turn left again at the traffic lights (still on the A1060) towards Sawbridgeworth.
 Go through the next set of traffic lights (with a public park on the left) and at the next set turn right into Chignall Road.
 After passing a zebra crossing, turn right at he modern looking church into Melbourne Avenue.
 You then will pass another park on your left and just before the tall block of flats, turn left into Salerno Way.
 Then at the mini-roundabout turn left onto the stadium approach road.